 To analyze the impact of risk aversion, optimal demands are depicted for four degrees of relative risk aversion (RRA).
 The first one is that of the investor who is less risk-averse than the Bernoulli one.
-As pointed out by Kim and Omberg (1996), the indirect utility function may explode for too low values when $\gamma < 1$ .
-To avoid a such a problem, we put 0.7.
-The second risk aversion parameter is the traditional logarithmic function, $\gamma = 1$ , that separates bounded from unbounded utility functions.
-For a more risk-averse investor than the log-utility investor, we retain a value of $\gamma = 3$ for our simulations.
+As pointed out by Kim and Omberg (1996), the indirect utility function may explode for too low values when $\gamma < 1$.
+To avoid a such a problem, we put $\gamma = 0.8$.
+The second risk aversion parameter is the traditional logarithmic function, $\gamma = 1$, that separates bounded from unbounded utility functions.
+To numerically verify our result and that reported by Meyer and Meyer (2005), that is the hedging term spawned by the (square) prices of risk has an optimum for $\gamma = 2$, we also retain this value for our simulations.
 Finally, according to Mehra and Prescott (1985) risk aversion should be much higher than one.
-To take into account this feature, we choose $\gamma = 6$ .
+To take into account this feature, we choose $\gamma = 6$.

-When studying the optimal proportions as a function of the investment horizon, we let this horizon vary in the interval $T_I \in [0, 2]$ , and we set the maturity of the futures contract and the bond such as $T{H} = T_I + 1/12$ and $T_B = T_I + 5$ respectively.
-That is the futures contract and the discount bond expire one month and five years respectively after the end of the investor's horizon.
+When studying the optimal proportions as a function of the investment horizon, we let this horizon vary in the interval $T_I \in [0,1.5]$, and we arbitrary set the maturity of the futures contract and the bond such as $T_H = T_I + 2/12$ and $T_B = T_I + 5$ respectively.
+That is the futures contract and the discount bond expire two months and five years respectively after the end of the investor's horizon.